-Wade Griffith started Sunshine Rooms in January of 1980.
-With residential sunrooms (actually solariums) as the core business, a working hot tub was added to a display for effect and the customer’s loved the idea.
+Wade Griffith started Sunshine Rooms in January 1980.
+With residential sunrooms (actually solariums) as the core business, a working hot tub was added to a display for effect and the customers loved the idea.
 It was the perfect package: a solarium and hot tub together.
-Thus, Sunshine Rooms also became the state’s leading supplier of hot tubs and spas as well as the leading home glazed structure construction company.
+Thus, Sunshine Rooms also became the state’s leading supplier of hot tubs and spas as well as the leading home-glazed structure construction company.
 Working from a combination retail/warehouse space at 1001 E. Central in Wichita, KS, the business took off.
 Within two years sales had expanded to surrounding states.

-It took a full year to produce the first high quality solarium.
+It took a full year to produce the first high-quality solarium.
 From engineering his own unique designs to making the dies so he could produce his own aluminum extrusions, it was a long process that produced a strong, well-constructed solarium.
-The dies for the solarium extrusions were unique because of built in accessory and shade tracks designed by Wade himself.
+The dies for the solarium extrusions were unique because of the built-in accessory and shade tracks designed by Wade himself.
 The accessory tracks allow lighting and plants to be hung inside the solariums without making additional screw holes or using additional hardware.
 These same aluminum dies are still in use today.

 Thanks to a good friend, Wade was able to set up full operations in a warehouse that was gradually leased a small section at a time as the manufacturing operation grew.
 Dealers were recruited from around the United States to help sell and install the residential solariums and business was good!